irfanhakim-as/homelab-wiki/topics/proxmox.md

    - If you have any user(s) other than `root` that needs access to the share inside the LXC Container, [add them to the group](linux.md#add-user-to-group) you created (i.e. `lxc-shares`).

+   - Reboot the LXC Container for the changes to take effect.

 ### Update LXC Container Configuration

 This details how to update the configuration of an LXC Container: